manu-pareek/Assignment-Management-WebApp/README.md

 # ASSIGNMENT MANAGEMENT DASHBOARD

+ NOTE :- File Upload/Download is not Working Due to Expiration of AWS account.

 This project is fully fledged FullStack solution for Assignment Management Requirements
 - Create 3 different user Roles : Admin , Teacher and Student
 - Student can :